 Layout of Victoria Station.

-London Underground (Tube).
+London Underground (The Tube)

 The station closest to Trinity Square Flat (100 yards away), Tower Hill station, is at the lower right hand corner (at about 4pm on the face of a clock) of the Circle Line (the yellow line on the map).
 As one example of ease of travel via the Tube from the flat, if you want to go to Big Ben, Parliament, Westminster Cathedral, etc., just get on at Tower Hill and go 7 stops west on either the District (green) or Circle (yellow) lines to the Westminster station.
 The trip will take you about 10 minutes.

-Tower Hill Tube Station
+Tower Hill Underground Station

 Tower Hill Station, just 100 yards away from the flat on the other side of Trinity Square Gardens.
 It is serviced by both the Circle and District Lines, making it perfect for getting anywhere you want to go quickly.